nh-server/switch-guide/docs/about.md

 This guide was written by staff members of the [Nintendo Homebrew Discord Server](https://discord.gg/C29hYvh)

+&nbsp;

+!!! tip "Credits"
     **Flump, jerbear64, Phoenix, xGhostBoyx, Such Meme Many Skill, and oreo639.**

     Thank you to [everyone else](https://github.com/nh-server/switch-guide/graphs/contributors) that contributed to the guide on GitHub, but special thanks to **noirscape**.

+!!! tip ""
-[You can find this guide on GitHub!](https://github.com/nh-server/switch-guide) It is licensed under the [ISC license.](https://github.com/nh-server/switch-guide/blob/master/LICENSE.md)
+    [You can find this guide on GitHub](https://github.com/nh-server/switch-guide) It is licensed under the [ISC license.](https://github.com/nh-server/switch-guide/blob/master/LICENSE.md)

-&nbsp;

 !!! tip ""
     ![Nintendo Homebrew](img/nh.jpg)